Alan Jones and the Jacinda Ardern comment that cost $20 million

 Ad executives say Jones' comment about the New Zealand Prime Minister have so far cost the company $20 million - about half of the radio station's annual ad revenue.

-It has also had a great impact in Nine's ability to do business with premium advertisers across its multiple platforms.
+It has also had a great impact on Nine's ability to do business with premium advertisers across its multiple platforms.

 It was the final nail in the coffin for the relationship between Nine and Jones, which had been damaged for some time.